-December 31, 2012 December 31, 2011 (a)
+December 31, 2013 December 31, 2012

-Current (b) Noncurrent (b) Total Current (b) Noncurrent (b) Total
+Current (a) Noncur rent (a) Total Cur rent (a) Nonc current (a) Total

-in m illions
+in mi llions

 Assets:

-Cross-currency derivative contracts (c) € 2.0 € 56.9 € 58.9 € 4.9 € 93.7 € 98.6
+Cross-currency derivative contracts (b) € 1.7 € 3.2 € 4.9 € 2.0 € 56.9 € 58.9

 Liabilities:

-Cross-currency and interest rate derivative contracts (c) € € 5.7 € 5.7 € 6.3 € 7.3 € 13.6
+Cross-currency and interest rate derivative contracts (b) € 1.3 € 25.4 € 26.7 € € 5.7 € 5.7

-(b) Our current derivative assets and liabilities are included in other current assets and other current liabilities, respectively, and our noncurrent derivative assets and liabilities are included in other noncurrent assets and other noncurrent liabilities, respectively, in our consolidated balance sheets.
+(a) Our current derivative assets and liabilities are included in other current assets and other current liabilities, respectively, and our noncurrent derivative assets and liabilities are included in other noncurrent assets and other noncurrent liabilities, respectively, in our consolidated balance sheets.

-(c) We consider credit risk in our fair value assessments.
-As of December 31, 2012 and 2011, (i) the fair values of our cross-currency derivative contracts that represented assets have been reduced by credit risk valuation adjustments aggregating €4.5 million and €10.0 million, respectively, and (ii) the fair values of our cross-currency and interest rate derivative contracts that represented liabilities have been reduced by credit risk valuation adjustments aggregating €1.7 million and €0.5 million, respectively.
-The adjustments to our derivative assets relate to credit risk associated with counterparty nonperformance and adjustments to our derivative liabilities relate to credit risk associated with our own nonperformance.
+(b) We consider credit risk in our fair value assessments.
+As of December 31, 2013 and 2012, (i) the fair values of our crosscurrency derivative contracts that represented assets have been increased (reduced) by credit risk valuation adjustments aggregating $\in 0.1$ million and ( $\in 4.5$ million), respectively, and (ii) the fair values of our cross-currency derivative contracts that represented liabilities have been reduced by credit risk valuation adjustments aggregating $\in 3.7$ million and $\in 1.7$ million, respectively.
+The adjustments to our derivative assets relate to credit risk associated with counterparty nonperformance and the adjustments to our derivative liabilities relate to credit risk associated with our own nonperformance.
 In all cases, the adjustments take into account offsetting liability or asset positions within a given contract.
 Our determination of credit risk valuation adjustments generally is based on our and our counterparties' credit risks, as observed in the credit default swap market.
-The changes in the credit risk valuation adjustments associated with our derivative instruments resulted in net gains (losses) of €6.7 million, (€7.4 million) and (€7.4 million) during 2012, 2011 and 2010, respectively.
+The changes in the credit risk valuation adjustments associated with our cross-currency and interest rate derivative contracts resulted in net gains (losses) of $\in 6.6$ million, $\notin 6.7$ million and ( $\notin 7.4$ million) during 2013, 2012 and 2011, respectively.
 These amounts are included in realized and unrealized gains (losses) on derivative instruments, net, in our consolidated statements of operations.
 For further information concerning our fair value measurements, see note 7.